Updated: November 28, 2021

 Realizing this fact often made me jealous of my college friends who studied a business course.
 And some others, who were fortunate to be born with entrepreneurial parents.

 I’d imagine how lucky they were to formally learn about business.
 More so for those who have entrepreneur parents who can teach them how to start and manage a business.

-Despite having those advantages, why do most business graduates, and those born in entrepreneurial families that I knew, still chose to become employees?
+Despite having those advantages, why do most business graduates, and those born in entrepreneurial families that I knew, still choose to become employees?

 In my search for an answer, I eventually concluded two things.